naveenkorrapati/naveenkorrapati/README.md

 - 👋 Hi, I’m @naveenkorrapati
-- 👀 I’m interested in learning on fire technologies
+- 👀 I’m interested in learning Data Analytics
-- 🌱 I’m currently learning React js
+- 🌱 I’m currently pursuing masters in Data science at Rutgers University
-- 💞️ I’m looking to collaborate on React js and .Net projects
+- 💞️ I’m looking to collaborate on Data Sceince/ Data Engineering Projects
-- 📫 You can reach me at navin.korrapati@gmail.com
+- 📫 You can reach me at navnxk@gmail.com

 <!---
 naveenkorrapati/naveenkorrapati is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.